linxiaokun528/zookeeper-operator/doc/future plans.md

 ```
 I am a starter for Go and Kubernetes, so I am developing this project for learning and fun.
-Currently I am seeking a new job, and thus the development of this project is paused.
-I will resume it after I find a new job.
 ```